pramsey/pgsql-ogr-fdw/README.md

 ## Motivation

-OGR is the vector half of the [GDAL](http://www.gdal.org/) spatial data access library.
+OGR is the **vector** half of the [GDAL](http://www.gdal.org/) spatial data access library.
 It allows access to a [large number of GIS data formats](http://www.gdal.org/ogr_formats.html) using a [simple C API](http://www.gdal.org/ogr__api_8h.html) for data reading and writing.
 Since OGR exposes a simple table structure and PostgreSQL [foreign data wrappers](https://wiki.postgresql.org/wiki/Foreign_data_wrappers) allow access to table structures, the fit seems pretty perfect.

 ## Limitations

 This implementation currently has the following limitations:

-* **PostgreSQL 9.3+** This wrapper does not support the FDW implementations in older versions of PostgreSQL.
+* **PostgreSQL 9.3 or higher.** This wrapper does not support the FDW implementations in older versions of PostgreSQL.
-* **Only non-spatial query restrictions are pushed down to the OGR driver.** PostgreSQL foreign data wrappers support delegating portions of the SQL query to the underlying data source, in this case OGR.
-This implementation currently pushes down only non-spatial query restrictions, and only for the small subset of comparison operators (>, <, <=, >=, =) supported by OGR.
+* **Limited non-spatial query restrictions are pushed down to OGR.** OGR only supports a minimal set of SQL operators (>, <, <=, >=, =).
-* **Spatial restrictions are not pushed down.** OGR can handle basic bounding box restrictions and even (for some drivers) more explicit intersection restrictions, but those are not passed to the OGR driver yet.
+* **Only bounding box filters (&&) are pushed down.** Spatial filtering is possible, but only bounding boxes, and only using the && operator.
-* **OGR connections every time** Rather than pooling OGR connections, each query makes (and disposes of) two new ones, which seems to be the largest performance drag at the moment for restricted (small) queries.
+* **OGR connections every time** Rather than pooling OGR connections, each query makes (and disposes of) **two** new ones, which seems to be the largest performance drag at the moment for restricted (small) queries.
 * **All columns are retrieved every time.** PostgreSQL foreign data wrappers don't require all columns all the time, and some efficiencies can be gained by only requesting the columns needed to fulfill a query.
 This would be a minimal efficiency improvement, but can be removed given some development time, since the OGR API supports returning a subset of columns.

 ## Download